alan-turing-institute/repro-catalogue/README.md

 The tool has a command line interface so you will need to open something like Terminal in macOS or Command Prompt in Windows to use it.

 Throughout, the tool will require you to provide paths to some directory or file.
 Note that the directory path will look different on different operating systems.
-On Linux and macOS it may look like `data/my_data.csv`, whereas on Windows it will be `data\my_data.csv` (i.e., use a `\` instead of `/`).
+On Linux and macOS it may look like `data_dir/my_data.csv`, whereas on Windows it will be `data_dir\my_data.csv` (i.e., use `\` instead of `/`).

 ### Catalogue overview